Jack Scott (meteorologist): Early life

-Broadcasting
+Broadcasting career

-Jack Scott made his television debut in May 1969 as the BBC's twentieth weather forecaster; he stayed with them until his retirement in 1983.
-As Scott was employed by the Civil Service rather than the BBC, when he left the BBC and the Met Office in 1983 aged 60, he was able to draw a Civil Service pension.
-He went on to work for the ITV company Thames Television (1983 - 1988) and was a presenter of Channel 4's magazine programme for the over 60s, Years Ahead, from 1988 to 1989.
-He also made regular appearances on Pebble Mill at One discussing weather-related topics and presented a series called Under the Weather.
+In 1968, Scott was advised by his Met Office boss to apply for a job in television.
+He was successful, and made his television debut in May 1969 as the BBC's twentieth weather forecaster.
+Scott was mentored by the meteorologists Graham Parker and Bert Foord.
+As Scott was employed by the Civil Service rather than the BBC, when he left the BBC and the Met Office at the end of April 1983 aged 59, he was able to draw a Civil Service pension; Scott also worked as a higher scientific officer at the Ministry of Defence.
+He said money was not the factor in his leaving the Met Office.

+Scott went on to work for the ITV London franchise Thames Television on its evening Thames News bulletin from May 1983 to June 1988, and was a presenter of Channel 4's magazine programme for the over 60s, Years Ahead, from 1988 to 1989.
+He also made regular appearances on the daytime programme Pebble Mill at One discussing weather-related topics, did the same on John Dunn's teatime show on BBC Radio 2 and presented the six-part BBC2 television series called Under the Weather in mid-1981.
+Scott was the author of the 1975 children's book about the weather Fun With Meteorology.
+He was a guest on Mike Neville's BBC1 series Mike on Friday in May 1980, and provided the weather forecast for the Wedding of Prince Charles and Lady Diana Spencer on 29 July 1981.

-Described by the BBC as a "pioneer", Scott introduced the famous magnetic symbols to viewers in 1975, which could sometimes slip or fall off during broadcasts.
-He also helped lay the foundations of the computerised system of forecasting used today.
+Described by the BBC as a "pioneer", Scott introduced the magnetic symbols to viewers as the replacement of static weather maps in 1975, which could sometimes slip or fall off onto the studio floor during broadcasts.
+He was also instrumental in laying the foundations of the computerised system of forecasting used today.
 Mark Byford, the BBC's Deputy Director-General, praised Scott's "wonderful gift of authority and knowledge matched by a warm and accessible style."

 Personal life

 Scott was married to Marrion (who died in 2000) and had two sons, David (who survived him) and Jonathan, who died in a climbing accident in the Himalayas.

-Jack was a member of Burnham Beeches Golf Club in Buckinghamshire.
-He lived in Iver Heath, in the former South Bucks district.
+He was a member of Burnham Beeches Golf Club in Buckinghamshire and became its captain.
+Scott lived in Iver Heath, in the former South Bucks district.

 He died of cancer aged 85 on 11 November 2008.